Flow Matching for Tabular Data Synthesis: Flow Matching Results on Different Interpolants

+The first is the \textbf{optimal transport (OT)} path~\citep{liu2022flowstraightfastlearning,lipman2023flowmatchinggenerativemodeling}, where the mean and standard deviation of the conditional distribution evolve linearly over time, resulting in straight-line (conditional) paths connecting the noise and data distributions.
+OT-based trajectories are computationally straightforward, efficient, and easy to parameterise due to their time-invariant structure, as shown in~\eqref{eq:vel-ot}

+where $\sigma_{\text{min}}$ is added to ensure the target density has non-zero measure everywhere (or: we can imagine first convolving the data distribution with a small Gaussian).

+The second type of interpolant is the \textbf{variance-preserving (VP)} path, derived from stochastic differential equations commonly used in diffusion models~\citep{lipman2023flowmatchinggenerativemodeling}.
+In this approach, noise is gradually added to the data during the forward process, while the reverse process learns to de-noise using time-dependent vector fields.
+In contrast to the straight OT path, where the conditional mean evolves linearly in $t$, the VP path follows a noise schedule that induces non-uniform change over time, with smaller updates in early times and larger updates later.
+The parameters $\alpha_t$ and $\sigma_t$ are determined by cumulative functions of the noise scale function $\beta(t)=\beta_{\text{min}} + t(\beta_{\text{max}} - \beta_{\text{min}})$, as given in~\eqref{eq:vel-vp}.

-Different schedules entail distinct trade-offs between training stability, sample quality, and computational efficiency.
-While the main text provides the primer for the OT and VP paths, flow matching formulations can also use alternative paths such as variance-exploding~\citep{lipman2023flowmatchinggenerativemodeling}, cosine~\citep{albergo2023buildingnormalizingflowsstochastic}, or logit-normal~\citep{labs2025flux1kontextflowmatching} interpolants.
+The choice of trajectory -- or interpolant -- significantly affects data synthesis performance, which we explore in this paper.
+Depending on the data structure or modelling objectives, either trajectory can be more suitable.
+Therefore, flow matching formulations can also use alternative paths such as variance-exploding~\citep{lipman2023flowmatchinggenerativemodeling}, cosine~\citep{albergo2023buildingnormalizingflowsstochastic}, or logit-normal~\citep{labs2025flux1kontextflowmatching} interpolants.
 In this section, we summarise these schedules in two comparative tables: Table~\ref{tab:interpolant} for the interpolants $(\alpha(t), \sigma(t))$ and Table~\ref{tab:interpolant_dt} for their derivatives $(\dot{\alpha}(t), \dot{\sigma}(t))$.